A Guide to Psychedelic Preparation and Integration

 Research scientists may call this expectancy bias, yet that’s precisely what setting an intention is all about — we guide ourselves toward topics, memories, or emotions we hope (or expect) to confront and work through.

-To assist you in designing your own intention, Tracy has developed a thoughtful approach to creating one, which is part of the course she created on Clues.
+To assist you in designing your own intention, Tracy has developed a thoughtful approach to creating one.
 Here’s a TLDR for the process:

 (1) Write down the full list of potential intentions for working on your well-being and self-knowledge.
 Try to frame these as intentions moving towards a state of being versus away from something you don’t like.
 For example, instead of “Stop people pleasing,” write “Prioritize my needs when making decisions.”
 Other examples could be: